Blue Grotto: From The Land & Sea

 The Blue Grotto & caves boat trip is also a must.
 The price for an adult is €8 and we didn’t have to wait a lot (in March) as there weren’t too many people and there are several boats operating in the same time.
 But even if you wait a bit, it’s worth the time (and money).
 The boat trip lasts about 20 mins and you get to see beautiful cliffs, number of caves and most importantly the gorgeous Blue Grotto.

 Apart from visiting the Blue Grotto you will be taken around to see some jaw-dropping cliffs and caves with unbelievably blue water!
-Even when you see it yourself you cannot believe that this is the actual colour of the water, never mind on the photo!
+Even when you see it yourself you cannot believe that this is the actual colour of the water!

 And this is the end of our Blue Grotto experience.
 Time to get back and continue our tour.
 We couldn’t resist to stop and look back at this gorgeous natural arch once again, you really cannot get enough of it, especially after we’ve lost the Azure Window in Gozo.

 If you prefer to rather see it in a video form than looking at images or reading about it, no problem!
 Here is my video documenting the entire experience.
 Here is what you see & do from the very beginning till the end.

 And let’s not forget the GoogleMap with the exact location! 🙂 I hope that you enjoyed this blog once again.
 Please leave me a comment if you did, even if you have some suggestions, how to make this photo blog even better.
 Thank you very much!